-It is about time the Philippines passed a freedom of information bill, a bill that will provide for the government to publish or release documents and information of public concern should any person ask for it.
+It is high time for the Philippines to have a law on freedom of information, a law that will provide for the government to publish or release documents and information of public concern should any person ask for it.

-There have been debates and verbal battles about the denial of government to release public documents and information pertaining to official transactions, decisions, contracts, appointments and policies.
-With respect to the government, it is difficult to grant access to documents held by the state because the data can be used to incriminate public officials.
-But looking deeper at the rationale of a 'right to know' bill, the disclosure of documents and information to the public raises the credibility of the government and her officials and ensures government's accountability before the people.
+There have been verbal disputes about the denial by the government to release public documents and information pertaining to official transactions, decisions, contracts, appointments and policies.
+Looking deeper at the rationale of a 'right to know' bill, the disclosure of documents and information to the public raises the credibility of the government and its officials and ensures the government's accountability to the people.

-The passage of the Freedom of Information bill will afford public officials the leverage to render service with openness and transparency.
+The passage of the Freedom of Information bill will ensure that public officials will observe openness and transparency in the discharge of their functions.
 It is expected that the bill will help curb corruption in government and promote transparency at all levels in the bureaucracy.

-The first step to progress is to fight corruption and the state as a whole cannot confront corruption if the government will hide things from the people.
-Hence the passage of the bill is being sought.
+Hence, the passage of this bill is being sought.